 For those trips where carry-on is not enough, we tell you what you should know about checked baggage and give you some tips.

-If you chose to travel with the Basic or Smart combos, you can carry the first checked bag at no additional cost, which should not weigh more than 15 kg (33 lbs.) for Basic or 25 kg (55 lbs.) for Smart.
+If you chose to travel with the Extra or Smart combos, you can carry the first checked bag at no additional cost, which should not weigh more than 15 kg (33 lbs.) for Extra or 25 kg (55 lbs.) for Smart.
 In both cases, the maximum dimension, including handles and wheels, must not be greater than 158 linear cm (62 inches).

 Travel with more baggage

 Regardless of the travel options you selected at the time of purchase, you can add bags with an extra charge that will depend on the weight of your baggage, just consider that the maximum weight cannot exceed 32 kg (70 lbs.).